Samridh2305/Samridh2305/README.md

 # Hi there, I'm Samridh Barthaval 👋

-I'm a Computer Engineering student, passionate about programming, data science, and web development.
-Currently working on various projects to enhance my skills and contribute to the tech community. 🚀
+I'm a Computer Engineering student, passionate about programming, data science, networking and web development.
+Currently working on various projects to enhance my skills. 🚀

 ## About Me
 - 🔭 I’m currently working on **game development** and **2D graphics** projects.